KazarkinBarys/Data_Engineering_Zoomcamp_Project/Local_version/README.md

 ```
 prefect agent start  --work-queue "default"
 ```
 Data processing will start after uploading the CSV file.
-If the csv file was not completely downloaded, select data_type like "C reload"(example for "C") and try again.
-It will start downloading the csv file again.
+If the csv file was not completely downloaded, select data_type like "C reload"(example for "C" data type) and try again.
+It will start downloading the csv file with selected data type again.

 Go to http://127.0.0.1:4200/flow-runs and check logs of started flow.
 If everything is done correctly, information about the processed data should appear in the logs: